walac/walac.github.io/_posts/2017-03-11-golang-patch.md

 # Attempt #3: call `setgroups` only if `Groups` and `getgroups` mismatch

-One of the code reviewers suggested to call [`getgroups`](https://linux.die.net/man/2/getgroups) to get the current set of supplementary groups and only call `setgroups` if the current and new groups set mismatch.
+One of the code reviewers suggested calling [`getgroups`](https://linux.die.net/man/2/getgroups) to get the current set of supplementary groups and only call `setgroups` if the current and new groups set mismatch.
 Implementing this was trickier than